hellybhatt/Iterative-Server/README.md

-# Iterative-Server
+Iterative-Server in C
-TCP and UDP iterative server
+TCP and UDP iterative server which will work as uname server by passing uname commands to it.